leafo/lua-enet/docs/index.md

 Enet performs some filtering on the round trip times and it takes some time until the parameters are accurate.
-To speed it up you can set the value of the round trip time to a more accurate guess.
+To speed it up you can set the value of the last round trip time to a more accurate guess.

 ### `peer:throttle_configure(interval, acceleration, deceleration)`
 Changes the probability at which unreliable packets should not be dropped.